89% of organizations state they have one or more PMOs (50% have more than one). – Wellington Report

 - Identifying the right resource for the right project at the right time

 PMO started in the 1990s with the goal of setting up just standards and guidelines.
-Since then, the responsibilities of a PMO has increased many folds in this area.
-A PMO can research into project management practices adopted by various businesses in the industry so that the best practices can be implemented for your business.
+Since then, the responsibilities of a PMO have increased many folds in this area.
+A PMO can research project management practices adopted by various businesses in the industry so that the best practices can be implemented for your business.
 This will enable organizations to:

-A critical responsibility of a value-driven PMO is to understand the tactical and strategic objectives of a business.
-Accordingly, it can build up the program and portfolio framework and set up a project approval process.
-This helps the management in selecting and prioritizing the right projects aligned to the business objectives.
+A critical responsibility of a value-driven PMO is to understand a business’s tactical and strategic objectives.
+Accordingly, it can build the program and portfolio framework and set up a project approval process.
+This helps the management in selecting and prioritizing the right projects aligned with the business objectives.
 This can be further validated by measuring the strategic utilization of the resources.
 Additionally, aligning the projects with strategic goals help organizations in:

-- Allocate cost-effective global resources: Create 360-degree visibility even in a complex matrixed organization structure and enable the allocation of cost-effective global resources from any parts of the world.
+- Allocate cost-effective global resources: Create 360-degree visibility even in a complex matrixed organization structure and enable the allocation of cost-effective global resources from any part of the world.

-- Minimize last-minute hiring: Minimise reactive planning and last-minute hiring using an advanced capacity planning facility
+- Minimize last-minute hiring: Minimize reactive planning and last-minute hiring using an advanced capacity planning facility

-- Avoid wasteful hiring/firing cost: Avoid wasteful hiring/firing cost by forecasting project vacancies, people on the bench, and hot skills.
+- Avoid wasteful hiring/firing costs: Avoid wasteful hiring/firing costs by forecasting project vacancies, people on the bench, and hot skills.

 The efficient utilization of enterprise resources is one of the critical components in the profitability and sustainability of a business.
-A value-driven PMO can contribute you increase billable and strategic resource utilization by helping your business to
+A value-driven PMO can contribute to increasing billable and strategic resource utilization by helping your business to

 - Forecast future billable and strategic resource utilization